Part of our material memory is located in this room. Is it only a collection of arbitrarily selected household items or is

 or similar types, functions, stages of development, and materials succeeds in evoking an awareness of the multilayered experience

-been obliterated by the avalanche of everyday products.
+by the avalanche of everyday products.

 The chair is the piece of furniture closest to the human being.
 Its proportions are most intimately related to the human body.

 From the changing aesthetics and functionality of the seat the social morphology of body language can be interpreted.
 This